The Master of Arts in Early Childhood Education prepares students to teach the future of our region, state and country.

 - Valid state of Michigan teaching certificate if seeking the Early Childhood endorsement

-Before exiting from the M.A. in Early Childhood Education, you need to complete three steps:
+Before exiting from the M.A. in Early Childhood Education, you need to complete two steps:

 The Early Childhood Education degree is a 30-credit hour program of study.
 It provides students with a selection of three areas of concentration.